Superdrug: Origins and expansion

 In 1964, Superdrug was incorporated under the name Leading Supermarkets Limited by the Goldstein brothers in London, both of whom had experience working in the groceries retail industry.
 Later that year the business adopted the present name.
 The first Superdrug shop opened in Putney, London on 26 April 1966.

 By 1968, there were three shops trading in Putney, Croydon and Streatham.
 In the same year Superdrug acquired its first distribution centre, in Wimbledon.
 The chain grew rapidly, and expanded to a chain of forty shops by the beginning of the 1970s.
 In 1971, The Rite Aid Corporation, an American chemist chain, acquired 49% of the business.

-By 1981, there were three hundred Superdrug shops in the United Kingdom, and they opened their 11,148 m^{2} (120,000 ft^{2}) distribution centre and office complex at Beddington Lane near Croydon, Superdrug's head office is still based in Croydon having recently moved to a more central location.
-This centre closed in July 2007, and the southern distribution operation moved to Dunstable, with the head office moving to new offices in central Croydon in 2017.
-The northern distribution operates from South Elmsall, Pontefract, West Yorkshire.
+By 1981, there were one hundred Superdrug shops in the United Kingdom, and they opened a 11,148 m^{2} (120,000 ft^{2}) distribution centre.
 In 1983, the business was floated on London's Unlisted Securities Market.
 In March 1987, Superdrug was sold to Woolworth Holdings (now known as Kingfisher plc) for £57 million.
-The sale allowed accelerated growth of the brand through utilisation of Kingfisher's surplus high street property portfolio and substantial financial assets.

 In January 1988, Superdrug acquired Tip-Top, a discount chemist chain which had a large presence in the north of England and Scotland, and Share Drug Stores plc, a southern-based chain.
-These acquisitions and an aggressive expansion programme saw the chain grow to six hundred outlets throughout the United Kingdom.
+These acquisitions and an aggressive expansion programme saw the chain grow to over six hundred outlets throughout the United Kingdom.

 Superdrug continued to grow over the next eight years, increasing profitability and market share.
 The Goldstein brothers would retire from the company by 1990, shortly after its 25th anniversary In 1989, with Alan Smith heading up day-to-day operations shortly thereafter.

-In 1995, the company began a rebranding programme, which saw it leave behind its discount heritage and move upmarket, with a new corporate identity (including the introduction of a new star symbol as its logo) – under the banner "the real beauty is the price" – and new larger shops in prime retail locations.
+In 1995, the company began a rebranding programme.

 Superdrug decided to relocate their head office in 2017, having spent more than 40 years at Beddington Lane.
 The company relocated to a more central location in Croydon having declared their love for the town, securing their future in the town, with a bigger and more modern head office to develop the future of the business.